NaleRaphael/fatrace/README.md

 # Editor for [fatraceschool][url_fatraceschool]
-**UI of this app is not completed, so you have to execute this by editing the variables in `main.py` and running a Python process.**
+**UI of this app is not completed, you can execute the script through CLI.**

 A editor to reduce repeated works on recording ingredients information of lunch for students.